Introduction to Heaps in Python

 - Here are some common uses of heaps:

-Heap Sort: Heap sort is a comparison-based sorting algorithm that uses a binary heap to efficiently sort an array of elements in ascending or descending order.
-It has a time complexity of O(n log n) and is often used in scenarios where an in-place, stable sorting algorithm is not required.
+Heap Sort: Heap sort uses a binary heap to sort elements in O(n log n) time and is suitable when in-place, non-stable sorting is acceptable.

 What are three main properties of heap?